 AVES, ETHELDREDA BELLE [DREDA]

-AVES, ETHELDREDA BELLE [DREDA] (ca.1890s–1942).
-Dreda Aves, operatic soprano, was born Etheldreda Belle Aves in the 1890s in Norwalk, Ohio.
+AVES, ETHELDREDA BELLE [DREDA] (1894–1942).
+Dreda Aves, operatic soprano, was born Etheldreda Belle Aves on August 6, 1894, in Norwalk, Ohio.
 She was the daughter of Rev. Charles S. and Jessie Olivia (Hughes) Aves.
 Dreda was taken as a child to Galveston, where her father was rector of Trinity Episcopal Church.
 She first studied singing with Hu T. Huffmaster, director of the Galveston Choral Club and organist at her father's church.
 Her father reportedly had "vigorous moral objections" to Dreda's singing in public, with the result that she sang only at church services until she left Texas.
 She attended the University of Texas in 1913–14, during which time Madame Ernestine Schumann-Heink, a renowned contralto, encouraged her to study in the East.
 Aves attended Columbia University in 1916 and studied for two years at the Damrosch Institute of Musical Art in New York.